tlzm/Project-3/README.md

 1. Predicting the RUL with only stastisics features (including time domain, freq. domain and wavelets feature).
 However, the results is quite worse.

-2. Predicting the RUL with raw data (setting the value of 0.1s as the value at that time)
+2. Predicting the RUL with raw data (setting the value of 0.1s as the value at that time).

+3. Predicting the RUL with time & freq. feature (STFT).